Chuo-ku Tourism Association Official Blog

 CIMG7491.jpg

-In front of the shop, there was a lunch guide.
-"Meiji's fragrant sukiyaki" seems good.
+In front of the shop, there was a guide for lunch.
+It seems that "Meiji's fragrant sukiyaki" is good.

-Take-out lunch boxes are easy and offered at reasonable prices.
+Take-out lunch boxes are available at reasonable prices.

 CIMG7492.jpg

-Please refer to the following URL for details.
+Please refer to the following URL for the introduction of the shop.

 http://www.chuo-kanko.or.jp/search/index.php/show/shop/1-25?t=1296256162